 In 2012/13 and 2013/14 there were no requests for the review of the initial assessment decision.

 9. Decisions on complaints following investigation

-During 2021-22 there were 2 complaints referred for investigation and an external investigator has been appointed to investigate the complaints.
+During 2022-23 there were 5 complaints referred for investigation and an external investigator has been appointed to investigate these complaints in each case.